Indian Food: 85 Actually Authentic & Tasty Dishes

 Photo: Chasing Foxes

-Think of Indian food as something to explore.
+Think of authentic Indian foods as something to explore.

 You look around the menu, and then you order a drink, a couple starters, a few sides, a main (or two), and a dessert.